Forricide/still-feel-alive/Chapter 7.md

 *That's it?*

 *"I...
 I don't know what's going on.
-I don't have any control of my life.
+I don't have control of my life.
 I'm scared in the morning, when I wake up, because I can't remember anything.
-I just want to make it long enough... to piece together something.
+Not even my dreams, not a single one.
+I just want to make my life long enough... to piece together something.
 Some sort of next step."*

 *What would that look like?*

 *"Having some sort of... purpose, maybe."*

-*That seems a bit paradoxical.*
+*Your purpose is to find a purpose.
+That seems a bit circular.*

 *"Maybe.
 I just want to have a goal.
 Something to focus on."*

 Dreaming.

+White stars in the cold night sky.
+A game of connect-the-dots.

+A constellation shaped like a face.
+Vague attempts to identify it, but each one different than the last.

+A man's face, middle-aged but weary.
+A woman, stoic, calm.
+A girl, cold, dispassionate.
+Distant memories.

+The stars swirl and combine, pulling towards each other from across the galaxy to form a brilliant white mirror.
+It reveals a girl with her eyes closed, ashen gray skin, spools of thin hair.
+Eyes closed, unseeing.
+Staring.

+Dreaming.
 Always dreaming.

 She opens her eyes, but isn't sure whether this is real life or another vision.
-The room is mundane enough; a bookshelf littered with miscellaneous trinkets, a plain chair pressed up against a pair of window curtains, her bed positioned directly across from the door.
+The room is mundane enough: a bookshelf littered with miscellaneous trinkets, a plain chair pressed up against a pair of window curtains, her bed positioned directly across from the door.

 At some point, she gets out of bed, gets dressed with clothes hidden in a dresser at the foot of the bed.
 They don't perfectly fit her, but she isn't particularly concerned with fashion.
 A mirror provides an unfortunate perspective.
 She attempts to fix her hair, but doesn't find much success.

 "It is nice to meet you."

-She ran into the man in the hallway.
+The man had met her in the hallway.
 He's tall and- well, large.
 His appearance reminds her of something, like she should know who he is, but that knowledge is just a bit out of reach.
 Hopefully she'd recognize him if they'd met before; she tries to avoid staring at his translucent skin.

 "Hello."
 Is that an acceptable response?
 She isn't sure.